MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/connect-to-arc.md

 description: Connect an Azure Kubernetes Service (AKS) cluster to Kubernetes.
 author: sethmanheim
 ms.topic: how-to
-ms.date: 09/30/2022
+ms.date: 10/07/2022
 ms.author: sethm
 ms.lastreviewed: 1/14/2022
 ms.reviewer: abha

-# Intent: As an IT Pro, I want to learn how to connect an Azure Kubernetes Service cluster to Kubernetes so I can extend those capabilities to my Kubernetes clusters.
+# Intent: As an IT Pro, I want to learn how to connect an Azure Kubernetes Servce cluster to Kubernetes so I can extend those capabilities to my Kubernetes clusters.
 # Keyword: AKS cluster HCI cluster
 ---